ooRexx/ooRexx/CMake-build-readme.txt

 4. You are now ready to create everything necessary in building ooRexx on your platform.
 On Windows run the following commands:

-   cmake -G "NMake Makefiles" C:\ooRexx\source lication nmake cpack ./
+   cmake -G "NMake Makefiles" -DBUILD_NSIS C:\ooRexx\source lication nmake cpack ./

-   On Linux run the following commands:
+   On Linux run the following commands to build an rpm:

+   # OS_DIST is optional on the following command.
+It is used to
+   # modify the install package name.
-   cmake -DBUILD_RPM=1 /ooRexx/source/location # use -DBUILD_DEB=1 for debian
+   cmake -DBUILD_RPM=1 -DOS_DIST=fedora20 /ooRexx/source/location
+   make
+   cpack ./

+   On Linux run the following commands to build a deb:

+   # OS_DIST is optional on the following command.
+It is used to
+   # modify the install package name.
+   cmake -DBUILD_DEB=1 -DOS_DIST=ubuntu1404 /ooRexx/source/location
    make
    cpack ./